I’m an investigative reporter at Hearst Connecticut Media Group, where my work appears in newspapers and online across the state.

 My stories have also led Congress to ask former Attorney General William Barr and former CIA Director Gina Haspel to clarify their testimony; prompted senators to call on YouTube to better enforce its own gun policies; led to sexual misconduct investigations at a shelter for migrant children in Kansas, a Buddhist group in Colorado and a Christian college in Massachusetts; and been cited in a federal voting rights lawsuit and two Congressional Research Service reports.

-I was one of the only reporters on the ground as torch-wielding white supremacists marched through the University of Virginia campus the night before the Unite the Right rally, in Charlottesville, Va.
-My on-the-ground reporting from the march was cited by Religion News Service, The Christian Century and the book “American Prophets.”
+I was one of the only reporters on the ground in August 2017 as torch-wielding white supremacists marched through the University of Virginia campus the night before the Unite the Right rally, in Charlottesville, Virginia.
+My reporting from the march was cited by Religion News Service, The Christian Century and the book “American Prophets.”
 I also make an appearance in Insider’s graphic novel about the rally.

 Harvard Divinity School awarded me the Peter J. Gomes Distinguished Alumni Honors in 2021 for my reporting.